 Learners undertaking this qualification will require substantive time working in a veterinary reception role in order to develop competence.

 There are no formal or specific academic or learning entry requirements for learners undertaking this programme.
 The nature of both the learning and assessment required for the qualification is such that learners will require basic literacy and numeracy skills.

-You will gather evidence to create a portfolio and be required to pass a short online multiple-choice exam in order to achieve this qualification.
+You will gather evidence to create a portfolio and be required to pass a short multiple-choice exam at a recognised centre in order to achieve this qualification.

 These centres offer the VetSkill Level 2 Certificate for Veterinary Receptionists:

 The College of Animal Welfare